Hussein-L-AlMadhachi/Rhenium/README.md

 # Rhenium

-Rhenium 2023  version 0.2.1  (formly Active Installer)
+Rhenium 2023  version 0.2.1  (formly rhenium Installer)

 Rhenium is an easy to use automated setup tool to compile and install programs in different software and hardware environments.